Developing A Relevant Brand Strategy

-Brand strategy and the value of 3 approaches to listening.
+Brand strategy is about the value of listening

-This is the first of a three-part series discussing the elements that help jumpstart a relevant and sustainable brand strategy.
+Listening is a key element that can help jumpstart a relevant and sustainable brand strategy.
 Whether you are a business of one, 50 or 5,000, in working with global companies and local businesses, I have learned that relevancy is the key to staying competitive and the path to staying in business.
-And, it cannot be achieved without listening, responding or acting, and evaluating.
+And, it cannot be achieved without listening, responding, or acting, and evaluating.

 Let’s talk about three approaches to good brand strategy starting with listening: